ctdk/goiardi/docs/installation.rst

 ============

-1. Install go. (http://golang.org/doc/install.html) You may need to upgrade to go 1.2 to compile all the dependencies.
-Go 1.3 is also confirmed to work.
+1. Install go. (http://golang.org/doc/install.html) You will need to use at least go 1.3 to compile goiardi, but go 1.4 works as well and is recommended.

 2. Make sure your ``$GOROOT`` and ``$PATH`` are set up correctly per the Go installation instructions.